seecloud/docs/docs/quickstart.rst

        the Mirantis Managed Services Tooling bootstrap image, CentOS is preferred.

-       The current supported image is Centos 7 Minimal ISO.
+       The current supported image is *Centos 7 Minimal ISO*.

 .. seealso::